brikyland/briky-smart-contract/docs/Contracts/land/interfaces/IEstateLiquidator.md

 proceeds are distributed to holders as the ultimate dividend, and then the corresponding class of estate token will be deprecated permanently.

+{% hint style="info" %}
-_Implementation involves server-side support.
+Implementation involves server-side support.

+{% endhint %}

+{% hint style="info" %}
 ERC-20 tokens are identified by their contract addresses.
-Native coin is represented by the zero address (0x0000000000000000000000000000000000000000)._
+Native coin is represented by the zero address (0x0000000000000000000000000000000000000000).
+{% endhint %}

-### NewRequest
+## NewRequest

 ```solidity
 event NewRequest(uint256 requestId, uint256 estateId, uint256 proposalId, address buyer, uint256 value, address currency, struct IRate.Rate feeRate)